Deanna Russo: Career

 In 2014 she began starring in the USA Network drama series, Satisfaction.
 She also appeared in the twelfth season of Two and a Half Men.
 In 2016, Russo appeared in the comedy film Jimmy Vestvood: Amerikan Hero.

 Life

 Russo was born in New Jersey.
 She began her career as a local theatre actress, before acting on television and independent films.
 She briefly modeled for two years.

-Russo is married to Michael Cassady and gave birth to their first child, a daughter, in June 2015.
+Russo was married to Michael Cassady and gave birth to their first child, a daughter, in June 2015.